Wizards, monsters, ships and bees: The symbols of Sackville Street Building

 Though the size and grandeur of Sackville Street Building might well evoke the magic and mystery of Hogwarts, we reckon the snake is more a representation of wisdom than anything to do with House Slytherin (unfortunately).
 Indeed, the sun and snake appear in this formation on the old Victoria University of Manchester crest, and, interestingly, the University’s first-ever Students’ Union magazine, published in 1917, was titled the Serpent!

-The most impressive ship in Sackville Street Building, however, has to be the beautiful orange and blue stained glass vessel that sits, in glorious full sail, above the door to the Sackville Street entrance.
-We’re certainly on board with that!
+The most striking ship in Sackville Street Building, however, has to be the orange and blue stained glass vessel that sits, in full sail, above the door to the Sackville Street entrance.

 Gods and monsters

 Step from that doorway, turn around and look up to see some of the more beguiling Renaissance features of the building – the protruding faces of gods, wizards, scholars and monsters.

 Now what these faces actually represent isn’t totally clear… but we can certainly take an (educated) guess.

 Peering out between the layers of windows, the sculpted heads are exceptionally detailed, exquisitely carved.
 Are they scholars?
 Well, that would certainly make sense.

 Perhaps they’re Greek gods?
 Again, this might be so – especially because the style is found, in abundance, in perhaps the most extravagant of Sackville’s rooms: the Council Chamber.